alexandru/scala-best-practices/2-language-rules.md

 Often we are using Any when doing deserialization.
-Instead of working with Any, think about the generic type you want and the set of subtypes you need, and come up with an Algebraic Data-Type:
+Instead of working with Any, think about the generic type you want and the set of sub-types you need, and come up with an Algebraic Data-Type:

 ```scala
 sealed trait JsValue